Sweat Equity: Reap the Physical and Mental Health Benefits of Exercise

 What is your sanity worth?
 From $0 for virtual classes to $2,000 for Peloton bikes, the value of physical and mental fitness is priceless.

 Are you itching for time on the elliptical?
 Pining for the pull-up bars?
 Longing for the leg press?
 If you were a gym regular before the COVID-19 pandemic and have yet to return, you’re probably yearning for more than just premium fitness equipment.
-“Most people are coming back for their mental health,” Rhonda Blewett, a long-time personal trainer and instructor at Anytime Fitness in Vancouver, said in November.
+“Most people are coming back for their mental health,” said Rhonda Blewett, a long-time personal trainer and instructor at Anytime Fitness in Vancouver.
 “They’ve been locked up so long.”

 Anytime Fitness closed in March 2020, reopened with capacity restrictions that June, and operated as normal — with safety protocols like disinfection of gym equipment — until B.C. shuttered gyms again on Dec.
 21, 2021, due to the new wave of Omicron infections.
 (That month, they were reporting exposures at a fitness centre in Ottawa, a gym in Clarenville, N.L., and a racquet club in Yellowknife, to name a few.)
 But if attendance in the fall was any indication, many gym members will return as soon as possible.
 “Some people do really well with at-home exercise, but not everybody can get motivated,” said Blewett.